Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Bias Classifier

 In this section, we prove the existence of a DNN $\F$ such that the bias part of $\F$ can be used as a classifier.
-We also give the training algorithm for the new classifier.
+We also give a training algorithm for the new classifier.